gvwilson/thirdbit/_posts/2024/2024-04-21-transferring-files.md

 year: 2024
 ---

-I wrote [a week ago][layout_post] that learning how to write a web browser will teach you more about modern computer systems than learning how to write a compiler.
+[A week ago][layout_post] I wrote that learning how to write a web browser will teach you more about modern computer systems than learning how to write a compiler.
-One reason for that is that almost everything people use computers for today relies on networks, so understanding how they work is at least as important as understanding register allocation.
+One reason for that is that almost modern application relies on networks, so understanding how they work is at least as important as understanding register allocation.